markhker/markhker/README.md

 <h2 align='center'> Hi there, I'm Mark 👋 🧑🏻‍💻 </h2>

 <p align="center">
-  <samp> I'm a software engineer from Guadalajara, MÉXICO.
-I am a Full Stack Javascript developer and a pro in Design.
+  <samp> I'm a software engineer from Puerto Vallarta, MÉXICO.
+I am a Full Stack Javascript developer and a pro in UI/UX.
 Passioniate towards learning, designing minimalistic UI/UX and Love sharing my knowledge and my insights of learning with others through Blogging ..
-Some of the technologies I enjoy working with include NodeJS, ReactJS, MongoDB, DynamoDB, other JS frameworks and UI/UX samples and prototypes using Figma and 💎 Sketch.
+Some of the technologies I enjoy working with include Typescript, NodeJS, ReactJS, MongoDB, DynamoDB, other JS frameworks and UI/UX samples and prototypes using Figma and 💎 Sketch.
   </samp>
   <br>
 </p>